 UPDATE: Paul Eason announced June 12 that he will not run for mayor-president.
 Read his letter here.
 City of Youngsville Chief Administrative Officer Simone Champagne told state politics newsletter LaPolitics she is running for mayor-president of Lafayette.
-Champagne served as the District 49 representative in the Louisiana House from 2008 to 2014; she was the first and only woman to […]
+Champagne served as the District 49 representative in the Louisiana House from 2008 to 2014; she was the […]

 Over the last 14 months, The Current has been an experiment in building a new kind of media.
 We were a new kind of animal.
 Digital first.
 Member supported.
 And now we’re pursuing a new moniker: Lafayette’s first nonprofit news organization.
 Let me tell you why.